 Niagara Catholic District School Board secondary school's offers student academic assistance as an after-school program to address the curricular needs of students in Grades 9-12.
-P3 allows students the opportunity to practice their literacy and numeracy skills, develop test-taking strategies, upgrade study skills, and receive direction on potential pathways from a teacher-mentor.
+SAAP allows students the opportunity to get homework assistance, practice their literacy and numeracy skills, develop test-taking strategies, upgrade study skills, and receive direction on potential pathways from a teacher-mentor.
 The program also provides support to students wishing to improve their current academic standing.